Skip to main content

 • Items that promote sustainability such as reusable goods will be considered but are not a priority for funding.
 The application must note why these items are key requests and demonstrate that there is a need for these for the target population and that they will be utilized and serve a specific use for the intended event/community

-• Projects without official quotes from Facilities Management that require them
+• Projects without official quotes from University Facility Services that require them

-• Projects that have not received pre-authorization from all necessary parties (i.e a sign installation on campus requires quotes/approvals from Facilities Management, the Building Manager, if applicable, the University of Arizona Sign Committee, etc. OR a water bottle refill station in the Student Union requires quotes/approves from Facilities Management and Student Union leadership)
+• Projects that have not received pre-authorization from all necessary parties (i.e. a sign installation on campus requires quotes/approvals from University Facility Services, the Building Manager, if applicable, the University of Arizona Sign Committee, etc. OR a water bottle refill station in the Student Union requires quotes/approves from University Facility Services and Student Union leadership)

 • Projects that would result in profit through sale of a service or good.
 If your project proposal includes a fee or the sale of a service, please meet with us to ensure it will fit within the scope of the Fund